Rick Scott agenda push baffles GOP - NewsBreak

 That has given Democrats, who are weighed down by Biden’s weak approval numbers, a chance to play offense.
 The DSCC released a radio ad within 24 hours of Scott unveiling his plan to highlight how it would raise taxes.

-Some Senate Republican aides say that Scott is harming Senate GOP incumbents and challengers in battleground states.
+Some aides say that Scott is harming Senate GOP incumbents and challengers in battleground states.

 Scott on Thursday said these attacks are unfair.
 He says that middle-class Americans who already pay taxes and retirees who paid taxes throughout their working lifetimes would not see tax increases under his plan.